 If you do not spend enough working time in the department building, the workspace may be shared or transferred to others.
 When the doctoral position is terminated, there is no guarantee of access to a private workspace, computer or other resources.

-Actively contribute to the collective environment of the institution
+Actively contribute to the collective environment of the department

 There is a requirement for doctoral students to actively contribute to the collective environment of the department.
 Attendance at and participation in the general research seminars and other joint research activities is the most obvious.
 In addition, there are expectations that doctoral students also participate in other social activities in the workplace, take responsibility for the doctoral council (as chair and/or participant), are represented on the departmental board and take responsibility for more informal tasks such as participation in various review bodies, in the admission process to doctoral studies, in health and safety management and in gender equality, equal treatment and diversity work.